sireesha-devs/gesture-3d-neural-viz/README.md

-Gesture-Controlled Neural Network Visualization Platform 🖐️🧠
+##Gesture-Controlled Neural Network Visualization Platform 🖐️🧠

 An interactive web-based application that allows users to explore neural network concepts using real-time hand gesture control.
-This platform combines computer vision, web technologies, and 3D-style visual interaction to make learning neural networks more intuitive and engaging.
+This platform combines computer vision, modern web technologies, and 3D-style visual interaction to make learning neural networks more intuitive and engaging.

 The project focuses on visualization and educational interaction rather than training actual neural network models.

-🚀 Key Features
+##🚀 Key Features

 ✋ Real-time Hand Gesture Detection using MediaPipe